JamieBoeing/api-todos/README.md

 ### Controllers -

     A folder containing the file todo.js which contains all the CRUD methods that define our API Endpoints

     - GET/ todos- Get all the todo items
-    - POST/ todos- Get all the todo items
+    - POST/ todos- Post a todo items
-    - GET/ todos- Get all the todo items
+    - GET/ todos- Get a specific todo items
-    - PUT/ todos- Get all the todo items
+    - PUT/ todos- Update a specific todo items
-    - DELETE/ todos- Get all the todo items
+    - DELETE/ todos- Delete a todo item

 ### Models
     a Todo Schema using Mongoose that creates an object model to apply the mongoose schema